mafortin/GOUHFI/README.md

 ### Step 3: Download the trained model weights

 1) A Zenodo link to the trained model weights is included in the repository under `trained_model/` subdirectory or simply with this [link](https://zenodo.org/records/15255556).
-This might require to have a Zenodo account (free).
+This might require you to have a Zenodo account (free).
-2) Move this `GOUHFI.zip` in the `trained-model` folder.
+2) Move this `GOUHFI.zip` in the `trained-model` folder before unzipping it.

 ### Step 4: Unzip the `GOUHFI.zip`